JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 `user_message_id`, and any of them is a reasonable thing to show.
 If that is not true for your messages, rank them explicitly rather than taking the first.

-The order of these branches is a product decision: a request can be missing an onboarding step *and* need an approval, and the application decides which obstacle to show first.
-Policies do not rank themselves.
+The order of these branches is a product decision.
+One request carries one action, so onboarding steps and withdrawal approvals never arrive together.
+Two obstacles for one action do collide once a second approval rule exists, and policies do not rank themselves, so the application decides what to show first.

 ## What This Buys You

 The onboarding order, the approval threshold, the approver group, and the break-glass conditions all live in the policy store, in policies that say what they require.
-The wizard renders a checklist it did not author, and adding a fourth onboarding step or lowering the approval threshold to five thousand is a policy diff that ships without touching the application.
+The wizard renders a checklist it did not author, and adding a fourth onboarding step or lowering the approval threshold to $5,000 is a policy diff that ships without touching the application.